Convex-Dev/design/docs/cad/003_encoding/README.md

 - z = a hex value from 0-15
 ```

 Extension values are arbitrary values with a one byte tag, where the low byte of the tag is available for applications to define a special meaning for the value.

+Examples:
-For example, an application might define `0xEB` as an extension where the value is a String containing JSON data with a specific schema.
+- an application might define `0xEB` as an extension where the value is a String containing JSON data with a specific schema.
+- another application might define `0xE0` as an enum where the values are the possible states of a finite state machine

 ### `0xFF` Illegal